Terraform Best Practices: The 24 Practices You Should Adopt

 Terraform Best Practices

+You must know certain Terraform Best Practices when writing your Terraform Configuration Files to define your Infrastructure as Code and for your Terraform workspace.
 As you may already know, Terraform by HashiCorp is an Infrastructure as Code solution that allows you to specify both cloud and on-premise resources in human-readable configuration files that can be reused and shared.
-That said, did you know that there are certain Terraform Best Practices that you must be aware of and follow when writing your Terraform Configuration Files for defining your Infrastructure as Code and for your Terraform workspace?

-In this article, we will introduce you to 24 practices that we recommend you adopt while writing your Terraform Configuration Files.
+This article will introduce you to 24 practices we recommend adopting while writing your Terraform Configuration Files.

-We have designed this blog in a way that allows you to try these practices on your own right now.
-You also have the option to just learn about them now and implement them later while working on your Terraform project.
+We have designed this blog so you can try these Terraform workspace’s best practices right now.
+You can also learn about and implement them later while working on your Terraform project.
 So, without further ado, let’s get started!

 Table of contents